Propss

-The original way to define props type in Vue is using type constructor such as String
+Maybe you started to learn how to define props type in Vue by using type constructors like String

 , Number